Gurvirr/ASCII-Image-Processing/README.md

 - [ ] Add support for custom ASCII palette (in a navigatable terminal menu)
 - [x] ~~Add colour support (RGB/ANSI)~~
 - [ ] Add functionality to export ASCII output to .txt or a custom .png
+- [ ] Look into adding a generatable link to share ASCII output
+- [ ] Customize the embed for the URL
+- [ ] Add navigatable terminal history using up/down arrow keys
+- [ ] Add command for inverting character palette
 - [ ] Create MIT license
 - [ ] Write a comprehensive README.md